How to Rebrand Your Business: A 3-Step Process | Snapper Studio

 You can use these questions to audit your existing website, social media presence and anything else your brand touches to check that the messages are all the same and that each interaction is consistent.

 The final step is to analyse how you communicate – visually, verbally and in writing.
+Your brand identity holds everything together.

 Questions you need to ask about your visual branding